takashibinns/tableau-cloudformation-sample/README.md

 An optional setting within S3 is to set a management rule for automatically cleaning up old backups.
 You can use a _lifecycle rule_ to automatically delete objects older than _x_ days.

 ### SSL Certificate
+In order to ensure all traffic to your Tableau Server is secure, we need to use a SSL Certificate.
+Search in AWS for Certificate Manager, in order to get a certificate.
+This process will vary, depending on your AWS configuration and corporate policies, but there is a good guide [here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) for helping create your first certificate.
+We will use the certificate you create, in when creating our load balancers.

 ### Load Balancers
 There are 3 services you may want to expose on your Tableau Server: the Tableau Server web app, TSM, and repository.
 In order to safely expose these, you will need a load balancer for each.
 The Tableau Server and TSM web apps require application load balancers, and the repository needs a network load balancer.